Raid on Lorient: Controversy between Hume and Voltaire

 It reached Hume and in January 1756 he got in contact with another veteran of the expedition to write a new account that would be more favourable to St Clair.
-Many close to him pushed him to published it and a draft was written.
+Many close to him pushed him to publish it and a draft was written.
 Descent on the coast of Brittany in 1746, and the causes of its failure was completed the same year, just after the outbreak of the Seven Years' War.
-In it Hume attacked Voltair without naming him.
+In it Hume attacked Voltaire without naming him.